Vidal Hazelton: Toronto Argonauts

 Hazelton signed with the Toronto Argonauts of the Canadian Football League on Wednesday, March 18, 2015.
 In his first year in the CFL Hazelton played in 16 games for the Argos, and was suspended by the team for one game for accumulating too many objectionable conduct penalties.
 Hazelton contributed 70 pass receptions for 803 yards with 6 touchdowns in his rookie season.
-He was named the runner up for the CFL Rookie of the Year award for 2015, being edged out but wide receiver Derel Walker.
+He was named the runner-up for the CFL Rookie of the Year award for 2015, being edged out by wide receiver Derel Walker.

 Hazleton began the 2016 CFL season as one of the Argo's primary wide receivers, and was the first Argonaut to score a touchdown at their new home stadium BMO Field.
 Hazleton played in 8 of the Argos first 14 games, missing 6 due to injury.
 Following a Week 15 loss the Argos front office decided to release four of their wide receivers on the same day including Vidal Hazelton.
 Reports out of the locker room suggest the four wide receivers were not committed to the Argos and had been a source of division in the locker room for some time.
 In 8 games for the Argos Hazleton caught 27 passes for 361 yards with 3 touchdowns.